$100 Million awarded Since 1994 6,000 Satisfied Clients

 A national crisis, a controversial solution, and a heated battle over patient safety, provider control, and the financial cost of physical health – it’s all just another day in the field of medicine.
 As the shortage of primary care physicians becomes increasingly influential and even dangerous, Nurse Practitioners are now stepping up to fill the void – or they would be, if state laws allowed them to.

-When it comes to any medical issue, the patient’s wellbeing must be of the utmost importance.
+When it comes to any medical issue, the patient’s well-being must be of the utmost importance.
 Doctors argue, quite rightly, that a Nurse Practitioner’s education and training differs from that of an M.D.
 Whether or not that difference impacts the quality of care that patients receive is up for debate.
 But can we really argue that it’s better for patient care to be delayed indefinitely in the wait for a doctor’s attention, when the alternative is immediate care from a nurse with advanced education and training?
 In my personal opinion, the sooner a medical concern gets the appropriate treatment, the better.

 Your medical care provider wears a doctor’s uniform and provides independent care – does that mean he or she is a doctor?
 Not always.
 Photo Credit: Flickr (Creative Commons license).